pedroth/nabladown-server/README.md

 # Nabladown server

-Nabladown server is a computer application that lets you view [nabladown][nabla] files, through a hot reloading.
+Nabladown server is a computer application that lets you view [nabladown][nabla] files, through a hot reloading server.

 ![](/nabla-server.webp)

-# Quickstart
+# Quick start

-Simplest way to run this is to use `npx`:
+The simplest way to run this is to use `npx` in a folder with [nabladown files][nabla]:

 `npx nabladown-server`

 Then open browser at `http://localhost:3000`.
-It will display a list of all `.nd` files, in the folder where the first command was ran.
+It will display a list of all `.nd` files, in the folder where the first command was run.

 Then use any editor to change your files.
+The documents will update accordingly.

 ## Using bun
 You can also use `bunx`